rajeshroy402/DeepStream-dGPU-Installation/README.md

-# Hello and welcome to DeepStream SDK installation guide!!!
+# Hello and welcome to DeepStream SDK 6.0/6.0.1/6.1 installation guide!!!

+# Note :
+If you are looking to install DeepStream-6.1 in your machine, goto below link - https://github.com/rajeshroy402/DeepStream-dGPU-Installation/tree/20.04-6.1

-In this guide we will walk you through an entire process of installing DeepStream SDK in your dGPU system.
+In this guide we will walk you through an entire process of installing DeepStream SDK-6.0 in your dGPU system.
 Before you proceed, you need to have the below mentioned prequisites fulfilled to complete installation setup successfully.

 * Ubuntu 18.04 OS
 * More than 20 GB of installation space